 The Swiss National Day in New York City (SND NYC) is an annually held event commemorating the founding of the Swiss Confederation in 1291.
 Organized by the Swiss Benevolent Society, it brings together Swiss, Swiss-Americans, and friends of Switzerland, on or around Switzerland's official August 1st National Day for a day of festivities and celebration.

 The SND celebration is the largest and most prominent event of its kind in the United States.
 Every year, thousands of families and individuals come to enjoy and mingle in New York City, whilst enjoying fine Swiss foods and drinks, distinctly Swiss entertainment and activities for people of all ages.
-The SND also is host to the Swiss Village, which features other Swiss non-profits, clubs and vendors selling uniquely Swiss items—from whom you can buy distinctly Swiss items such as Rivela, Sugus, Bieberli, and more!
+The SND also is host to the Swiss Village, which features other Swiss non-profits, clubs and vendors presenting uniquely Swiss items.

 Tickets to the event can be purchased on-line, by mail or by phone, and we also hold a raffle, which you should be sure not to miss out on.
 Our raffle includes great prizes which have been generously donated by our sponsors, and helps to offset the large costs of putting on the event.